Weddings in the United States: Before the wedding

+There is a tradition that the prospective bridegroom ask his future father-in-law for his blessing.

+Weeks before the wedding, the maid of honor may plan a wedding shower, where the bride-to-be receives gifts from family and friends.
+The couple may add a list of desired gifts—usually necessities for a new household, such as dishes and bedding—to a bridal registry.

+The best man often organizes a bachelor party shortly before the wedding, where male friends join the groom in a "last night of freedom" from the responsibilities of marriage.
+A bride and her female friends may enjoy a bachelorette party to match the men's bachelor party.

 Many brides have bridal showers before their wedding, during which she receives gifts from the guests.
 The bridal shower is usually thrown by the bride's chosen maid of honor and is humorous in nature.
 Although it is now seen as a fun and relaxing time for the bride, it wasn't always seen that way.
 Bridal showers originated in Holland for brides who were refused dowry from their fathers.
 A woman's friends would give her several gifts to allow her to have the necessary dowry to marry whatever man she chose.

 Many couples will make precautions so that they will not be able to see each other until their wedding ceremony.
 Today, this is done merely to uphold tradition and superstition, but the idea stems from the early days when marriages were arranged.
 In these cases, the bride and groom would meet each other for the first time at their own wedding.